MidnightDreamerX17/skill20/Trappings/NamedItems.md

 Muldrow's Microphone of the Flood +1 (Microphone) (2,000 gold) - Gives a bonus of +1 to performance checks, and an additional +3 while in a chaotic environment.

 Ryuichi's Piano +1 (Piano) (2,000 gold) - Gives a bonus of +1 to performance checks.
 Your effective Perform (Keyboard Instruments) (CHA) and Perform (Music Sequencers) (CHA) skills are switched.

+Sawai's Song +1 (Koto) (2,000 gold) - Gives a bonus of +1 to performance checks.
+While having ownership of Sawai's Song, your damage output is changed to the water element.

 ### Tools